 All applicants for admission to the MFA or Certificate of Completion track at the AFI Conservatory must submit the following:

-ONLINE APPLICATION — no paper applications will be accepted.
+No paper applications will be accepted.
+Click here to apply.

 2021 North Western Avenue